Kuroine/tera-guide/README.md

 # tera-guide
-A generic guide module for TERA with English and Russian translations (detects automaticly).
+A generic guide module for TERA with English and **Russian translations(Not maintained in this repo)**.
 Display hints on screen and drawing zones of bosses attacks and mechanics.
 Supports of all actual dungeons.

 ## Dependencies
 https://github.com/tera-toolbox-mods/library